Tecdiary/sbm-guide/1.0/guide/invoices-purchases.md

 10. Draft - if invoice is still a draft
 11. Add payment for invoice

-Once you un-check the draft invoice, the invoice will be finalized and the grand total amount will beed to the customer balance.
-If the add payment was chceked, the payment will be added.
-Customer will be notified about the invoice and payment request.
+Once you unchecked the draft invoice, the invoice will be finalized and the grand total amount will be added to the customer balance.
+If the add payment was checked, the payment will be added and customer will be notified about the invoice and payment request.

 ## Purchases